binaryslav/linux-cheat-notes/linux-notes.md

     	c - change(for example "c)" - change all words till the begin of the current line or another example of usage: "c5w" - means change the last 5 words ) d - delete a character
 	y - yank(similar to copying)
+     3yy - yank three lines down
-	yy - yank an entire line
+     3yw - yank 3 words ahead
-	yw - yank an entire word
+	yy - yank an entire line(including a newline character) yiw - yank the current word (the cursor is at) yw - yank an entire word
-	y$ - yank to the end of the current line p - put data from clipboard
+     y^ - yank to the beginning of the current line y$ - yank to the end of the current line p - put data from clipboard
 	. - means the current line(where the cursor is now)